Muay Thai vs. BJJ: Which Is Better?

 BJJ vs Muay Thai For MMA

-BJJ and Muay Thai are the two most prominent martial arts in all of MMA, covering the grappling and striking aspects of fighting, respectively.
-If one thing has become crystal clear, one cannot go without the other in a cage fight, and each MMA fighter needs to be able to hold his own on the feet and the ground.
+One thing has become crystal clear: one cannot go without the other in a cage fight, and every MMA fighter needs to be competent on the feet and the ground.

 BJJ is the most comprehensive system for submission grappling, and especially in its self-defense version, it is exceptionally effective in MMA.
 After all, its popularity arose directly from the early success of fighters such as Royce Gracie and other grapplers in MMA.

-BJJ and Muay Thai are crucial for MMA and are considered two of the four main pillars of the sport, so they are equally important and effective in MMA.
-Of course, like with every other martial art, many techniques and concepts must be modified before they are usable in MMA.
+Both BJJ and Muay Thai are crucial for MMA and are considered two of the four main pillars of the sport, so they are equally important and effective.

 Muay Thai vs. BJJ for Self-Defense